mkhodak/offconvex.github.io/_posts/compressed_sensing.md

 ---
 layout:     post
-title:      Deep-learning-free Text and Sentence Embedding Part 2: A Compressed Sensing View
+title:      Deep-learning-free Text and Sentence Embedding, Part 2
 date:       2018-07-01 8:00:00
 author:     Sanjeev Arora, Mikhail Khodak, Nikunj Saunshi
 visible:    false
 ---

-In a recent [post](http://www.offconvex.org/2018/06/17/textembeddings/), Sanjeev discussed some ideas behind unsupervised text embeddings, whose goal is to use a large text corpus to learn representations of documents that can be used to perform well on downstream tasks using only a few labeled examples.
-Although deep learning approaches are popular in this area, in fact a simple weighted combination of word embeddings combined with some mild denoising ([the SIF embedding](https://openreview.net/pdf?id=SyK00v5xx)) outperforms many such methods, including [Skipthought](https://arxiv.org/pdf/1506.06726.pdf), on sentence semantic similarity tasks.
+ [Sanjeev's post](http://www.offconvex.org/2018/06/17/textembeddings/), discussed a simple text embedding, [the SIF embedding](https://openreview.net/pdf?id=SyK00v5xx), which is a simple weighted combination of word embeddings combined with some mild denoising ( outperforms many deep learning based methods, including [Skipthought](https://arxiv.org/pdf/1506.06726.pdf), on some downstream NLP tasks such as sentence semantic similarity and entailment.
+See also this independent [study by Yves Peirsman](http://nlp.town/blog/sentence-similarity/).

-In this post we will discuss our recent [ICLR'18 paper](https://openreview.net/pdf?id=B1e5ef-C-) with Kiran Vodrahalli, where we target a similar goal — simple, compositional document embeddings — in the context of text *classification*.
+However, SIF embeddings only have middling performance on other downstream classification tasks, very likely because they ignore word order, unlike deep learning methods.
+This raises the question of how to modify SIF embeddings to incorporate word order information.
-Our representations achieve performance that is provably competitive with strong sparse-feature baselines for the case of random word embeddings and empirically outperforms LSTM-based methods when using pretrained (GloVe) word vectors.
+Today's post discusses our recent [ICLR'18 paper](https://openreview.net/pdf?id=B1e5ef-C-) with Kiran Vodrahalli that does this and achieve performance that is provably competitive with strong sparse-feature baselines for the case of random word embeddings and empirically outperforms LSTM-based methods when using pretrained (GloVe) word vectors.

 ## Simple text embeddings incorporating local word order

-Both the original paper and subsequent evaluations (see this nice [blog post](http://nlp.town/blog/sentence-similarity/) by Yves Peirsman) show that SIF embeddings work very well on semantic similarity/relatedness, outperforming neural approaches such as LSTMs and deep averaging networks.
+Both the original paper and subsequent evaluations show that SIF embeddings work very well on semantic similarity/relatedness, outperforming neural approaches such as LSTMs and deep averaging networks.
 In these evaluations pairs of sentence embeddings are assigned scores based on their inner product or a trained regression targeting human ratings.
 However, SIF embeddings do not end up improving performance strongly on sentiment analysis tasks, with the weighting yielding only a slight improvement and classifiers being able to learn the component removal if necessary.
 It seems that while unigram information suffices for similarity, classification depends more on word-order, which SIF doesn't capture because it uses only Bag-of-Words (BoW) information.